Looking for an easy fall craft? Try this Thankful tree as a simple way to help your family prepare for the season.

 I already had the leaf punch and mini clothespins from my Thanksgiving advent calendar.
 While I still love that, it doesn’t really work for guests who are visiting for Thanksgiving.
 This little Thankful tree can be populated all throughout the month by you and your family and added to by your visitors on the day of.

-If you happen to find pretty berry branches in your yard (or your friendly neighbor’s 😉 ), you can strip them off their leaves.
+If you happen to find pretty berry branches in your yard (or your friendly neighbor’s 😉 ), you can strip off their leaves.
 Then attach your real or faux berry branches to your dead stick using floral wire.
 The thankful leaves are just as simple as they look; punch them out and clothespin them on.

 Then enjoy and let your heart be filled with gratitude…